Sahil-Kadawala/wanderlust/README.md

 # Wanderlust

-This is an incomplete project developed as a reference for **DeepThought Edutech Ventures Private Limited**.
+This is an incomplete project developed as a reference**.

 ## Overview